MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/all-tutorials.md

 print_pdf: false
 ---
 <br>
-Below are all available tutorials for IBM MobileFirst Platform Foundation 8.0.
+Below are all available tutorials for IBM MobileFirst Platform Foundation 8.0 beta.

 ### [Setting up Your Development Environment](../setting-up-your-development-environment/)
 Set up your development environment to work with IBM MobileFirst Platform Foundation.